ParentCircle empowers parents to raise successful children through holistic parenting.

 Situation 3

-Welcome to family life in the age of technology.
+Welcome to family life in the digital age.
 Nothing has reshaped our communication, relationships, and lives more than technology in the 21st century.

 On the one hand, research warns us about the harmful effects of gadget overuse on our children and our relationships.
 On the other hand, we cannot imagine our world without these gadgets.
 While technology is a great enabler, it can also disable us.
 The cost of being able to connect with anyone in the world is that we might not be fully present with the person physically next to us.
 And this is exactly why we need balance.